xiaoran007/Old-GPUs-DL/README.md

 wget https://developer.download.nvidia.com/compute/cuda/11.4.4/local_installers/cuda_11.4.4_470.82.01_linux.run
 sudo sh cuda_11.4.4_470.82.01_linux.run
 ```
-Make sure you the installation target do not include the Driver, since the driver already installed by apt.
+Make sure the installation target does not include the Driver, since the driver is already installed by apt.

-To verify that your CUDA installation is successful, use following commands:
+To verify that your CUDA installation is successful, use the following commands:
 ```shell
 cuda-install-samples-11.4.sh ~
 cd ~/NVIDIA_CUDA-11.4_Samples